aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/advanced-email-attachments/embedding-images-as-attachments/_index.md

 # How to Attach Image to Email with Aspose.Email for Java

 In modern email communication, **how to attach image to email** matters more than ever—visuals boost engagement and help convey your message instantly.
-This tutorial walks you through the complete process of attaching an image, embedding it inside an HTML body, and ensuring the message looks great across mail clients.
-We'll also cover best‑practice tips for sending an HTML email with embedded image and optimizing image size for email.
+In this guide you’ll learn **how to attach image email** using Aspose.Email for Java, embed the picture inside an HTML body, and keep the message size small for reliable delivery.

 ## Quick Answers
 - **What is the primary class to create an email?** `MailMessage`